 Getting into Moab late in the afternoon we checked into the motel and got something to eat with a plan to start in Arches National Park early the next morning.

-There are rumors that the senior pass is going up soon from $10 to $80.
-If you qualify and don’t have one you should act soon.
-The lifetime pass for U.S. citizens or permanent residents age 62 or over is $10.00 and may be obtained in person at a federal recreation site or for an extra $10 processing fee it can be ordered by mail.
+In August the Interior Dept. raised the cost of a senior pass from $10 to $80.
+While no longer a bargain (actually it was a steal) it is still worth considering.
+The lifetime pass for U.S. citizens or permanent residents age 62 or over is now $80.00 and may be obtained in person at a federal recreation site or for an extra $10 processing fee it can be ordered on-line or by mail.

 Arches National Park